How to Stop a Dog From Chasing Everything

 Why do Dogs Chase Things?

+Wondering how to stop your dog from chasing cars, bicycles and all the alike?
 It is a natural behavior for a dog to want to chase things that move away from them.
-Indeed, if you want to train your dog a good recall, there is no better way than inviting your dog to chase you!
+Indeed, if you want to train your dog a good recall, there is no better way than moving away and inviting your dog to chase you!
 The instinct to chase in dogs is an innate behavior, something dogs do naturally and without the need to be taught to do it.
-The act of chasing of course, is self reinforcing in many ways, so let's take a look at why chasing is reinforcing.
+The act of chasing of course, is self reinforcing in many ways, so let's first take a look at why chasing is reinforcing.

 Generally, at 6 weeks, puppies in the litter start playing in ways that mimic the hunting skills necessary for survival.
 These "games" are just ways puppies start practicing future hunting behaviors.
 As the puppies grow, they may start stalking anything that flees such as a butterfly or a leaf gently moved by the wind.
 Further down the road, at around 5 to 6 months, puppies naturally feel motivated to chase bigger things such as bikes, skaters and joggers, explains Clarissa Von Reinhardt, author of the book, Chase: Managing Your Dog's Predatory Instincts.

 The breed of the dog plays a relevant role because many breeds were selectively bred for hunting and their chasing abilities.
 These dogs have strong predatory drive, and if not given a job, may choose to find their own source of entertainment.
 Herding breeds such as Border Collies, German shepherds and Aussies are notorious for chasing things if their energy is not channeled in the right way.
 Sighthounds have a very strong will to chase and this category includes whippets, greyhounds, Afghan hounds etc.